RadAd/RadCmdPlus/README.md

 ## RadPrompt
 Enhancement for the prompt.

 A simple way to create a nice looking prompt.

 ## RadPrintPath
-Print out path line by line
+Print out path line by line.

 Highlights duplicate entries and non-existant directories.